AndySomogyi/sbmlsolver/wrappers/Python/doc/mod_roadrunner/cls_ExecutableModel.rst

 .. method:: ExecutableModel.getStateVectorIds()
+   :module: RoadRunner

-   Returns a list of all state vector ids
+   Return a list of all state vector ids

    :rtype: list